rol4nd909/fm-blog-preview-card/README.md

 ### What I learned

-Using css @property to make a smooth transition with a custom property
+Using css @property to make a smooth transition with a custom property, as of now not working in firefox, so there the shadow is not animating on hover.

 ```css
 @property --s {